metalabharvard/metalabharvard.github.io/_projects/thefutureofsecrets.md

 bibliography:

-tweet-summary: TRUST (the presence of secrets) is an interactive installation designed by Sarah Newman and Jessica Yurkofsky.
-The installation considers what might happen to our digital correspondence – now, and in the future.
+tweet-summary: TRUST (the presence of secrets) is an interactive installation that considers what might happen to our digital correspondence now and in the future.

 research-questions:
-  - What are the personal, cultural, and political implications of digital correspondence?
+  - Is it possible to delete something once it has been distributed in the digital world?
   - Into whose hands might our secrets fall?